Bluscream/youtube-music-api-proxy/readme.md

 ### AppSettings Configuration

-You can configure the API using `appsettings.json`:
+You can configure the API using `appsettings.json`.
+String values are automatically decoded from base64 if they appear to be base64-encoded:

 ```json
 {